kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 a.  [`rsvg-convert`](https://en.wikipedia.org/wiki/Librsvg) from `librsvg`.

-We know that `convert` will produce a minimally sized PNG that faithfully converts pt to pixels.
-Other tools might enlarge the PNG by using some scaling factor larger than one.
+We know that `convert` will produce a minimally sized PNG that faithfully converts pt to pixels at 96 dpi.
+Other tools might use different default dpi values.
 Moreover, different programs might insert borders, transparent backgrounds, etc., modifying the aspect ratio of the PNG slightly.
 We will gloss over such details in the tool comparison below and simply focus on the command line invocations and resulting file sizes.
 Bear in mind also that some of the tools could use identical backends and therefore give identical output images.

 #### The tool faceoff